 The 10 Most Expensive Home Repairs

 While budgeting for home repairs is a good strategy, it's not always possible.
-If you can prevent them from happening in the first place, you can save as much money as possible.
+If you can prevent them from happening in the first place, you can save money.

 Your foundation supports the weight of your home, and a house with foundation damage may become unsafe.
 The longer you leave it unattended, the more expensive the repairs will be, so it's best to handle foundational issues as soon as you know about them for the best results.

 Foundation problems come in all shapes and sizes, so there's no one way to estimate the cost of the damage.
-Depending on the size and scope of the project, foundation repairs could cost anywhere between $4,000 and $10,000
+Depending on the size and scope of the project, foundation repairs could cost between $550 and $23,000.

 Heating and cooling systems tend to break down at the hottest and coldest times of the year.
 While this is inconvenient, the repair price can be even more challenging.

-Depending on your climate, you may need to repair your system immediately, which might set you back thousands of dollars.
-If your system is particularly complex or requires a lot of work, you may need to spend almost $10,000 to get it up and running again.
+Depending on your climate, you may need to repair your system immediately, which might cost thousands of dollars.
+If your system is particularly complex or requires a lot of work, you may spend up to $3,000 to get it up and running again.
+Heating and cooling systems are among the most common home repairs.
+A full replacement could cost up to $22,000.

 Preventive maintenance goes a long way to ensure your heating or cooling system lasts its total life expectancy.
 Hire a professional to inspect your systems annually, and contact an expert immediately when any issues arise.

 Well-maintained sewer lines can last up to 100 years, but if your sewer lines need repairs, they may be expensive.
-Basic sewer line repairs range between $650 and $7,500.
+Sewer line replacements range from about $1,400 to $5,300.
+On average, they cost about $3,300.

 The last thing you want is sewage backing up into your home and onto your property.
 Prevention can help your sewer lines last as long as possible.
 Avoid putting foreign substances down your drains, such as animal fat, grease, and oil.
 Watch for tree roots too close to your line, and hire a plumber to inspect your pipes every two years.